09:55 The Honorable Makoto Mizutani , Consul-General of Japan — “Japan's Energy Policy and its Cooperation in the Asia Pacific Region”

 Sales Manager: Brad C. Mettler

-All abstracts were submitted via e-mail to Attn: CEAR 2000 Editor at lvmaness@china-resources.net as a message or as an ASCII or Word 6 format file attached to a message.
+All abstracts were submitted via e-mail to Attn: CEAR 2000 Editor at lvmaness@Gmail.com as a message or as an ASCII or Word 6 format file attached to a message.
 Receipt of abstracts were acknowledged promptly.
-Accepted abstracts were posted on the Resources & Technology Symposia of Colorado web site for this Symposium (http://china-resources.net).
+Accepted abstracts were posted on the Resources & Technology Symposia of Colorado website for this Symposium (china-resources.net).
 Notification of acceptance or rejection of submitted papers was generally very prompt.

 §